 Unsecured loans are also a good option for those that are in employment.
 When you take out an unsecured loan, you need to show that you have the ability to pay the loan back.
 Yes, some lenders will accept non-employed sources of income e.g. unemployment and disability benefits.
 However, they will prefer that you have a source of stable employment income.
 It shows that you have more of a chance to pay the loan back.

-Finally, these loans can be ideal for those that have a decent credit history.
+Finally, these loans can be ideal for those with a decent credit history.
 It is unlikely that you are going to be excluded from borrowing cash just because you have a few blips on your credit report.
-However, you will likely find it a whole lot harder to get approved for an unsecured loan if you have no credit history or a credit history that is completely riddled with non-payments of debts.
+However, you will likely find it much harder to get approved for an unsecured loan if you have no credit history or a credit history that is completely riddled with non-payments of debts.

 It is pretty easy to tell if you are getting a secured loan.

 If the lender asks you to put up collateral for the loan, then it is secured.
-For example, with a registration loan, you will be putting up the registration of your vehicle as the collateral for the loan.
+For example, with a registration loan, you will be putting up your vehicle's registration as collateral for the loan.

 If you are not asked to hand anything of value over (e.g. no cash, title to your vehicle, registration, etc.) then you have an unsecured loan.

-If you are really unsure as to whether you have a secured or unsecured loan, then feel free to confirm with the lender.
+If you are unsure whether you have a secured or unsecured loan, feel free to confirm with the lender.

 It depends on from which perspective you are looking at the loan.

 A secured loan is always going to be safer for the lender.
 Because you are giving up an asset as collateral.
 This is how lenders are often able to loan more cash if you have a secured loan.
-If you pay your loan back on time, then everything is going to be perfectly fine.
+If you pay your loan back on time, everything will be fine.

 For the most part, you probably won't have to worry too much about whether you are getting a secured or unsecured loan.
-The only time it will really matter will be when you are determining how much cash you need to borrow, as well as your overall credit history.
+The only time it will really matter will be when you are determining how much cash you need to borrow and your overall credit history.

 Both secured and unsecured loans are viable options for those that wish to borrow cash.
 Your choice of loan will be dependent on your personal circumstances.
 Generally speaking, if you want to borrow more cash, then you would opt for a secured loan.
 If you want a loan to be paid off within a week or month, then an unsecured loan is perfectly fine.